simonmichael/hledger/CONTRIBUTING.md

-Crafting good commit messages (and thereby good commits, good change documentation, easier code review, faster merging) is an art and a habit; we'll check and satisfy these conventions as part of CI and code review.
+Crafting good commit messages (and thereby good commits, good change documentation, easier code review, faster merging) is an art and a habit.
+Just use your best judgement and we'll check and polish as part of CI and code review.
+Examples will be added here in due course.

 Related: